inniyah/usb-can/README.md

 ## Requirements
 * can-utils

-Please note that this module cannot be used together with slcan!
+**Please note that this module cannot be used together with slcan, make sure the module is not loaded and won't be loaded automatically!**

 ## Building & Installation
 To build the module and the userspace tools run ``make`` in ``src`` and ``src/modules`` or run